regebro/prehistoric-python/presentation.rst

 .. note::

-    Here's another example of something people did, especially influenced by Java and C++.
+    Another way to deallocate resources was __del__.
 This was never a good idea, as __del__ isn't guaranteed to be called.
 A context manager would be the solution instead.

     For the reason that it never was a good idea, I thought deallocating things in dunder del would be unusual.